 This 18-foot center-console runabout is a Seagull Nautico Power Cat built in 2000 and donated by Dave Prosten of Mashpee, Massachusetts (formerly of Annapolis, Maryland) in 2015.
 The newly-refurbished 90-hp Evinrude E-Tec outboard engine was donated in 2017 by BRP/Evinrude and the American Boat & Yacht Council (ABYC) of Annapolis.
 It’s installation was donated by Brian Conner (left) of Rhode River Marina.
 John Adey, president of ABYC, is on the right.

-Captained by Kevin Murphy, our Pumpout Boat can be seen on the rivers on weekends in May through October.
+Our Pumpout Boat can be seen on the rivers on weekends in May through October.
 A 22-foot C-Hawk, the pumpout boat was purchased with a grant from the Maryland Department of Natural Resources, which continues to fund the operating costs of the pumpout program.